Percolation-Labs/percolate/clients/python/percolate/percolate/api/mcp_server/README.md

 ### 1. Entity Tools (`entity_tools.py`)

 #### `get_entity`
-Retrieves a specific entity by ID from the Percolate knowledge base.
+Retrieves a specific entity by name from the Percolate knowledge base.

 **Parameters:**
-- `entity_id`: The unique identifier of the entity
+- `entity_name`: The name of the entity (e.g., 'MyModel', 'DataProcessor', 'AnalysisAgent')
 - `entity_type`: Type of entity (optional, for type-specific retrieval)

 #### `entity_search`